-- Motorbikes are the most popular form of transportation in Ho Chi Minh City and in the country as a whole.
+- Motorbikes are the most popular form of transportation in Saigon and in the country as a whole.
 There are more than 1.5 million motorbikes that enter the city every day.

 - Coffee is the most famous form of beverage in the city.
 Countless coffee shops flood the city for friends to hang out of for formal business meetings.

-- “Pho” which is the traditional Vietnamese noodle soup is eaten any time of the day from breakfast, lunch, and dinner.
+- Pho is the traditional Vietnamese noodle soup eaten any time of the day from breakfast, lunch, and dinner.

-Saigon Opera House – Discover Vietnamese performing arts year-round at this historic theatre.
-Known formerly as the Municipal Theatre of Ho Chi Minh City.
-Lune Production hosts a nightly show of traditional Vietnamese performing arts that will blow your mind with their beauty, culture, and athleticism.
+Discover Vietnamese performing arts year-round at the historic Saigon Opera House.
+Known formerly as the Municipal Theatre of Ho Chi Minh City, Lune Production hosts a nightly show of traditional Vietnamese performing arts that will blow your mind with their beauty, culture, and athleticism.

-Jade Emperor Pagoda – It is just one of the many pagodas you can spot in the country but this one, in particular, is the most popular in the city.
+Just one of the many pagodas you can spot in the country, Jade Emperor Pagoda, in particular, is the most popular in the city.
 It was built in the 19th century to honor the Hindu goddess Mariamman.

-Scooter Tours – What about exploring and covering as much as possible within the city while seated on a scooter?
+What about exploring and covering as much as possible within the city while seated on a motorbike?
 There are companies that provide tours and allow you to personalize your trip according to what you want to see.
 This is a great way to travel around the city the Vietnamese way.